Best HydraFacial in Bangalore | Augusté Skin Facial Bangalore

 • Discoloration patterns: Gradual darkening of the skin folds or the back of the neck.

-• Texture changes: Skin feels thicker, rougher, or velvety.
+• Texture changes: Skin feels thicker, rougher, or velvety, often seen in acanthosis nigricans

 • Itchiness or irritation: May accompany inflammation.

-If these symptoms spread quickly or appear suddenly, consult a dermatologist immediately, as they can indicate underlying medical conditions.
+If these symptoms spread quickly or appear suddenly, consult a dermatologist immediately, as they can indicate underlying medical conditions such as type 2 diabetes or thyroid issues.
+Even Klarity. health, and Yahoo.com feature medical explanations related to skin conditions.

 Home Remedies for Black Neck Treatment